bradgarropy/business-card/readme.md

 npm run generate
 ```

-Or if you prefere, modify the [`config.json`][config] file by hand.
+Or if you prefer, modify the [`config.json`][config] file by hand.
 The `info` section is all about you, and the `style` section controls different visual elements of the business card.
 Here's an example.

 ```json
 {